nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Nebraska Traffic Court Records Public Records?

-Getting a Traffic Ticket in Nebraska.
+Getting a Traffic Ticket in Nebraska

 A Nebraska traffic ticket, or Uniform Citation and Complaint, is a legal document issued by a law enforcement officer for violations of Nebraska state traffic laws and municipal ordinances.
 It represents an attestation by the officer regarding the violation, as observed by the officer.
-The officer will complete the ticket by filling in the date of the incident and record the time it approximately occurred, along with the location.
-The officer will take down the defendant’s full name, current address, and other pertinent bio-data including date of birth, sex, race, etc. The officer will include the defendant’s driver’s license information and details about the vehicle involved in the incident.
-The offense the defendant is accused of committing will be checked on the ticket, along with the requisite statutes or ordinances sections.
-The location of the court which has jurisdiction to hear the case will be included on the ticket, along with the date and time for the defendant to appear.
-The officer will sign the ticket and note his agency and badge ID.
-The defendant will be required to sign the ticket, as a promise to appear, before receiving a copy of the citation.
-If the “Waiver Allowed” checkbox is marked, then the offense does not require a mandatory appearance in court and can be settled without appearing before a judge.
-If the checkbox is not marked, then the offense cannot be settled without a court appearance and the defendant must appear on the scheduled court date.
+The officer may complete the ticket by filling in the date of the incident and record the time it approximately occurred, along with the location.
+The officer may take down the defendant's full name, current address, and other pertinent bio-data including date of birth, sex, race, etc. The officer may include the defendant's driver's license information and details about the vehicle involved in the incident.
+The offense the defendant is accused of committing may be checked on the ticket, along with the requisite statutes or ordinances sections.
+The location of the court with jurisdiction to hear the case may be included on the ticket, along with the date and time for the defendant to appear.
+The officer may sign the ticket and note his agency and badge ID.

-Traffic ticket fines are uniform throughout Nebraska, but court fees will vary from county to county.
+Traffic ticket fines are uniform throughout Nebraska, but court fees may vary from county to county.
 Most traffic violations are either petty infractions, punishable only by fine, or misdemeanors that come with fines and the possibility of jail time.
 Instructions for paying the ticket are included on the reverse of the citation.

 Traffic violations are categorized as Moving or Non-Moving violations.
 Moving violations occur when the vehicle in question is in motion, such as speeding or reckless driving.
 Non-moving violations occur as a result of faulty vehicle equipment or when a vehicle is parked such as parking violations or damaged lights.
 Convictions for Non-moving violations do not add demerit points to a driver's record as these types of violations are not reported to the Nebraska DMV.